Vargasavour Recipes

 Instructions

-• Slice the cabbage thinly, stir into the pot, season with salt and pepper and add bay leaf.
+• Stir the sliced cabbage into the pot, season with salt and pepper, and add a bay leaf.
 Cover and simmer for 15 minutes until the vegetables are fully tender.

-• Heat sunflower oil, adding flour, and stirring continuously until it turns golden brown.
+• Push the beet mixture to one side of the pan to create space for the roux.
+Heat the sunflower oil, add flour, and stir continuously until it turns golden brown.
 Slowly add water, stirring to avoid lumps.

 • Mix the roux with the beetroots, add sugar, and stir until well combined.